exercism/powershell/exercises/hello-world/GETTING_STARTED.md

 The first test passed because the function returned the expected string 'Hello World!'.

-Refactor the HelloWorld.ps1 file so that the `Hello-World` function takes a parameter that is a person's name.
-When supplied a name, the `Hello-World` function should greet that person.
+Refactor the OutHelloWorld.ps1 file so that the `Out-HelloWorld` function takes a parameter that is a person's name.
+When supplied a name, the `Out-HelloWorld` function should greet that person.

 ## Wash, Rinse, Repeat